What support is available?

 ||Percent of Full time

 The bursary placement will be paid directly to you from the GPNRO.

 First time claimants, must complete the letter confirming the bank details to set-up HEE finance account - Letter

 Claim form B - to be completed by practice Ask your educational supervisor or practice manager to counter sign the number of hours you have participated Claim Form B (CF:B).

 Claim form C to be completed by GP I&R trainee doctor Claim Form C (CF:C).

 All forms should be sent to the GPNRO.
 Claim form B and C should be submitted every four weeks and should take about 4 to 6 weeks to be paid.

-Should any changes occur to the start, timing or breaks in the placement these must be notified to the GPNRO immediately by email (email@example.com).
+Should any changes occur to the start, timing or breaks in the placement these must be notified to respective HEE local office I&R scheme team Lead and GPNRO immediately by email (email@example.com).
 Claimants are advised to keep a copy of all their completed forms.

 Please note that the practice is not involved in the claim process other than to confirm the hours present.